Your agents can finally write, run, and ship code in real isolation.Meet Tenki Sandbox

-How well do AI code reviewers catch real bugs?
+How well does Tenki do versus other AI code reviewers in catching real bugs?

 In this independent 2026 benchmark of 6 leading AI code review tools, Tenki catches 84 of 122 real, production bugs across 50 pull requests from cal.com, Sentry, Grafana, Keycloak, and Discourse, graded per finding by a 3-judge LLM panel.
 That's 1.9× the next-best reviewer.